Jessica Steinberg

 Research

-I am Associate Professor in the Department of International Studies at Indiana University in Bloomington, Indiana.
-I am a political scientist by training, and I work in the areas of comparative politics, political economy of development, and conflict studies, with a focus on sub-national outcomes.
-The topics I research include:
+I am Associate Professor in the Department of International Studies at Indiana University in Bloomington, Indiana..
+As a political scientist by training, I work at the intersection of comparative politics and IR, in the areas of political economy of development, and conflict studies, with a focus on sub-national outcomes.
+I'm interested in politics of natural resources and the environment, violent conflict, state capacity, information politics, and local cooperation and trust.

 In my book, “Mines, Communities, and States: The Local Politics of Natural Resource Extraction in Africa” (Cambridge University Press, 2019), I explore why in some regions of natural resource extraction, firms provide goods and services such as schools, roads, to local communities and the environmental consequences of extraction are mitigated.
 However, in other regions, communities mobilize against resource extraction, leading to government regulatory or repressive intervention.
 I focus on these outcomes in Africa, where natural resource extraction is a particularly important source of revenue for states with otherwise limited capacity.
 I argue that local populations are important actors in extractive regions because they have the potential to impose political costs on the state, and economic costs on the state and the extractive firm.
 Governments, in turn, must assess the economic benefits of extraction and the value of political support in the region and make a calculation about how to manage trade-offs that might arise between these alternatives.
 This book won the International Studies Association's 2020 Harold Sprout Award for the Best Book in Environmental Politics.